kirkkwang/gitlab_projects_api/README.md

 ```shell
 ruby gitlab_projects_api.rb
 ```
+- Open the csv file that has been created in the root directory for all the parsed data

-Hope this is what you need!
+🎈 Hope this is what you need! 🎈